Zunaeed-Imran/PHP_Learn_from_W3_School/README.md

 28.2 PHP OOP - Classes and Objects
 - Object class fruit's name and color we see in this example
 - In the example below, we add two more methods to class Fruit, for setting and getting the $color property:

+28.3 PHP OPP
+- another example of OPP
+- we are not using constructor function